Administrative Services Division Commander - Captain Justin Miller

 Captain Miller was promoted to the rank of Captain in August of 2016 at the age of 40 making him the youngest member of the Sheriff’s Department to attain the rank of Captain.

-Captain Miller is the supervisor of the following Sergeants; Sergeant of Media/Community Relations - Christopher Hannah
+Captain Miller is the supervisor of the following administrative staff:

-Sergeant Hannah is the department Public information officer (PIO) responsible for creating and enabling communication between the Kenosha County Sheriff’s Department and both the news media and general public.
-He also is responsible for Freedom of Information Act (FOIA) requests.
-Sergeant Hannah supervises the Westosha Central High School and Wilmot High School Resource Officers, the DARE program, and Deputy Friendly.
+Sergeant Wright is the department Public information officer (PIO) responsible for creating and enabling communication between the Kenosha County Sheriff’s Department and both the news media and the general public.
+He also is responsible for the Freedom of Information Act (FOIA) requests.
+Sergeant Wright supervises the Westosha Central High School and Wilmot High School Resource Officers, the DARE program, and Deputy Friendly.
 He can be reached via email, or by calling (262) 605-5133.

-The Public Relations Office is staffed Monday through Friday from 8 amto 5 pm CST.
+***PLEASE NOTE***The Public Relations Office is staffed Monday through Friday from 8 am to 5 pm CST.
 The Office is closed on weekends/holidays unless there is a matter of public safety or critical incident.
 Routine media inquiries received on weekends/holidays will be answered on the next business day.

-Sergeant Merlin is primarily responsible for the training of all departmental personnel, and the documentation of that training.
+Sergeant Hannah is primarily responsible for the training of all departmental personnel, and the documentation of that training.
 He is the Supervisor in charge of the Field Training Program for newly hired Deputy Sheriff trainees.
-You may email Raymond Merlin.
+You may email Sgt.
+Hannah.

 Sergeant of Support Services - Bryan Easter